guardian/targeting-client/README.md

 `"com.gu" %% "targeting-client" % "0.1.0"`

 Instead of version `0.1.0` insert the version you'd like to use (probably the latest).
-For a full listing of versions check [here](https://bintray.com/guardian/editorial-tools/targeting-client).

 # Adding a new Campaign Type